 Wearable systems usually consist of the following main components:

 Wireless connectivity: Important for wearable devices as they need to interact with one or more other devices.
-Depending on the type and features offered, the device may need to support different wireless protocols such us Wi-Fi or Bluetooth low energy (BLE).
-Typically, a wrist-worn wearable device uses BLE to transfer information collected from its various sensors such as a heart rate monitor (HRM) to an application on a smartphone.
+Depending on the type and features offered, the device may need to support different wireless protocols such us Wi-Fi or Bluetooth low energy (Bluetooth LE).
+Typically, a wrist-worn wearable device uses Bluetooth LE to transfer information collected from its various sensors such as a heart rate monitor (HRM) to an application on a smartphone.

 Audio: Audio is a prime feature of many consumer wearable devices.
 Microphone drivers for voice commands, and high quality audio codecs for wired and true wireless stereo (TWS) music and audio playback.
 As a leading supplier of high performance, low power audio ICs, Dialog provides a range of audio IC solutions optimized for wearable applications.

 Sensors: Today’s wearable devices can include a wide range of sensors.
 Sports and fitness devices rely on a range of activity monitoring sensors like 3-axis accelerometers to track movement in every direction.
 Some devices also come with gyroscopes to measure orientation and rotation, and biosensors to monitor biometric data (e.g. HRM modules).
 Many wearables rely on user interaction via a touch sensitive display.
 Such UIs are made more user friendly with the addition of Haptics to provide immediate touch sense feedback.